mochi-sann/mi-deck/CONVENTIONS.md

 Example: To lint the front-end, use `pnpm run front -- lint`.

 Note the use of `--` after `pnpm run server` or `pnpm run front` to pass the subsequent arguments correctly to the underlying pnpm command within the script.

+if you see login page type in login email is `example2@example.com` password is `password`